MicrosoftDocs/powerapps-docs/articles/add-images-pictures-audio-video.md

 	The contents of the pen control appear in the second item in the gallery.

-1. Repeat these steps as many times as you like, and then press Esc to return to the default workspace.
+1. Repeat these steps as many times as you want, and then press Esc to return to the default workspace.

 1. (optional) Convert written text to typed text: